appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

     1. Settings -> Safari -> Advanced -> **Web Inspector** and **Remote Automation**
         1. Please read [Automating mobile web apps](/writing-running-appium/web/mobile-web) for more details about WebView
 1. Consider generating a provisioning profile with `.xctrunner` identifier if you do not want to generate a wildcard one for manual configuration.
 The `.xctrunner` config support has been added since Xcode 11.
 [A reference](https://github.com/appium/appium/issues/13610)
-1. Make sure the device under test is not Jaibreak device
+1. Make sure the device under test is not a jaibroken one
     - `com.apple.mobile.installation_proxy` service to manage Apps on the device [does not work](https://github.com/appium/appium-desktop/issues/1447)